rmccue/Speak/README.md

   sparse set, as not all Strings for a project may have been translated.
 If a String has not been translated, the Translation Set will show the parent Language's translation.

+  (That is, for a project "Example" and language "Foobar": all Strings with their parent Project set to Example, and belonging to the language term "Foobar")

 Contributing
 ------------